ADGEfficiency/adgefficiency.github.io/_posts/2018-08-20-blockchain-python.md

 ---

-[See the source code on GitHub](https://github.com/ADGEfficiency/blockchain).
+[Source code on GitHub](https://github.com/ADGEfficiency/blockchain).
 I'm particularly proud of

 - use of `defaultdict` and `namedtuple` from the standard library
 - inheriting from list for the `Blockchain` and `Network` classes

 Transactions and blocks are represented using `namedtuple`.
 Both are immutable - use of `namedtuple` allows indexing by key and take care of stuff like `__repr__`.
 They also represent the most primitive objects in our blockchain network.

+The objects in our network are

 - one network
 - n nodes